‘Sexually rampant ghouls, depraved souls… and blood-red roses!’

 The Body Beneath is a 1969 horror feature film written and directed by American auteur Andy Milligan (The Ghastly Ones; Bloodthirsty Butchers; Blood).

-Gavin Reed, Jackie Skarvellis, Berwick Kaler, Richmond Ross, Emma Jones and Colin Gordon (House of Mystery).
+The movie stars Gavin Reed, Jackie Skarvellis, Berwick Kaler, Richmond Ross, Emma Jones and Colin Gordon (House of Mystery).

 The Reverend Alexander Algernon Ford, a vampire residing at Carfax Abbey in London, wishes to revive his ailing bloodline, which has deteriorated due to inbreeding.